GentleCure Blog

 • How the cancer responds to treatment: With many treatment options available, it’s important to educate yourself on what will work best for your circumstances.
 Talk to your doctor for recommendations.

 Can skin cancer kill you?
 Your fatality risk is extremely low, especially with early detection.
-If you’ve received a skin cancer diagnosis and are looking for surgery-free treatment options, call 855-954-2010 to speak with our skin cancer specialists about Image-Guided Superficial Radiotherapy, or Image-Guided SRT.
+If you’ve received a skin cancer diagnosis and are looking for surgery-free treatment options, contact us online or call us at 855-936-4411 to speak with our skin cancer specialists about GentleCure™.
 This safe, effective treatment can be used to treat your symptoms without cutting or surgical scarring.
 Learn more about how it works.